alexbarresi/Photobook_APP_BE/README.md

-# Photobook_App_BE
+# Photobook_APP_BE

-Tecnologia utilizzata:
+Technologic stack:
-C# con .NET/Core MVC
+C# with .NET Core MVC

-Versione framework: 6.0(lts)
+Framework version: 6.0(lts)

-Lista Endpoint presenti:
+Swagger enabled - You can access it by adding '/swagger' to then api endpoint.